maralorn/tasktree/README.md

 uda.partof.type=string
 uda.partof.label=Part of
 ```
-(If you don’t do this you will get a lot of garbage in descriptions, when you try to create a tree.
-Otherwise you can use the tool without this.
+(If you don’t do this, you will get a lot of garbage in descriptions when you try to create a tree.
+Otherwise, you can use the tool without this.
 But then you have a task list, not a tree.)

 ### Run